 Some cultures allow more physical contact during greetings and conversation.
 In the Middle East, southern Europe, and Latin America it is common for men to greet one another with a kiss on the cheek.
 In the Middle East, India, and southeast Asia it is common for men to hold hands while conversing or walking together.
 But in these cultures men do not greet women with a kiss or hold their hands in public.

-American men are not actually averse to hugging each other in certain contexts, as we see in the huddles of sports team.
-These players of the Trojans football team of USC formed a shirtless huddle in the rain to show that they were not afraid to play in cold, rainy Everett, Washington.
+On the other hand, American men are not actually averse to hugging each other in certain contexts, as we see in the huddles of sports team.
+These players on the Trojans football team of USC formed a shirtless huddle in the rain to show that they were not afraid to play in cold, rainy Everett, Washington.

 Pastor Frank Senn, STS